MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-troubleshoot.md

 ## Group inherited SharePoint admins can't access scans and migrations tab

 SharePoint admin roles that were created as a result of joining an Azure group are not fully supported by Migration Manager.
 For file share migrations, you can't access the scans tab.
-For cloud migrations, you can't access either the scans nor migrations tab.
+For cloud migrations, you can't access neither the scans nor migrations tab.

 **Workaround**.
 Until this is resolved, assigned the user either a SharePoint admin or Global admin role.